elcorto/docwatch/README.md

 $ docwatch foo.tex
 ```

-which will use `pandoc [-f latex] -o foo.pdf foo.tex`.
+which will use `pandoc -o foo.pdf foo.tex`.
 However, TeX projects
 usually have a `main.tex` and many source files included in main, so the
 `docwatch` model (open and render one single file) doesn't apply here.
 In this
 case, it makes sense use something like [latexmk] with make-like behavior to